milonmaze/privacy-terms-observatory-beta/cloud.google.com/terms/services.md

 Developer Tools

 Artifact Registry: Artifact Registry is a service for managing container images and packages.
 It is integrated with Google Cloud tooling and runtimes and comes with support for native artifact protocols.
 This makes it simple to integrate it with your CI/CD tooling to set up automated pipelines.

+Assured Open Source Software (AOSS): AOSS is a service that enables enterprise and public sector users of open source software to easily incorporate into their own developer workflows the same scanned, analyzed and fuzz-tested open source software packages that Google uses.

 Container Registry: Container Registry is a private Docker image storage system on Google Cloud Platform.
 The registry can be accessed through an HTTPS endpoint, so you can pull images from your machine, whether it's a Compute Engine instance or your own hardware.